astronomer/docs/astro/create-dag.md

     For more information about possible Deployment health statuses, see [Deployment health](deployment-metrics.md#deployment-health).

-## Step 7: Deploy your Astro Project to your Astro Deployment
+## Step 5: Deploy your Astro project to your Astro Deployment

 To deploy your Astro project, run: